 - Delete any classic Sites that are no longer useful to your organization.

 - Turn off editing in classic Sites.
-(Feature scheduled to launch by end of 2020.)
+(Feature scheduled to launch)

 - Start migrating active sites by converting them or rebuilding them in new Sites: